Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 3. Full Review
     - If a study does not fall into one of the two categories above (e.g., collection of information about illegal behavior), it requires full review, discussed by the full board at a convened meeting.

 In education research you are most often submitting your application to your institution's IRB.
 However, there are situations where that process might vary.
-For instance, in the case of a multi-site or cooperative, non-exempt projects, it may be necessary to submit a single IRB (sIRB).
+For instance, in the case of multi-site or cooperative, non-exempt projects, it may be necessary to submit a single IRB (sIRB).
 In this situation, an authorization agreement is signed by collaborating institutions and one institution is designated as the IRB-of-Record.
 This institution then becomes the authority for review and continuing oversight of study activities [@cornell_research_services_multi-site_2019; @university_of_michigan_authorization_2023].

 As part of your application, common documents you may be required to submit include the following [@cabrini_university_submissions_nodate; @duru_institutional_2023]: